 The Boss Insights API provides a common data model to access various business objects in a uniform way.
 Data from various apps businesses use is mapped and standardized, so you can query it consistently while providing full traceability to the original source data.
-By default, the API operates as read-only which means you can access business data with full confidence that source data won't be modified inadvertently.

 The API consists of two components.
 The first is the server-side REST-based API for retrieving business data.
 The second is an optional client-side web-based library that can be embedded within your service.
 This library allows a financial institutions' clients to authorize, link, map, and reconcile their app data seamlessly.

 By default, the API operates as read-only, so you can confidently access business data without worrying about unintentional modification to the source data.

 The API is the same foundational component used behind the Portal, our ready-to-go user interface.
 You have the flexibility to use it either alongside the Portal or independently, embedded directly into your own service.

 Boss Insights' API offers a variety of different data sources, please click on one of the links below to learn more about the data found within our API.